PoonLab/covizu/README.md

 the tree.

-## Current workflow
+## Workflow

-1. Sequences from the last 24 hours are bulk downloaded from the GISAID database.
+1. Genome sequences are provisioned by the GISAID database.
 All developers have signed the GISAID data access agreement, and sequences are not being re-distributed.

-2. Sequences are aligned pairwise against the SARS-COV-2 reference genome using the short read mapper [minimap2](https://github.com/lh3/minimap2) and a Python wrapper `minimap2.py` that applies the [CIGAR](https://samtools.github.io/hts-specs/SAMv1.pdf) string to each genome to either reconstitute the aligned sequence or extract all differences from the reference.
+2. Sequences are aligned pairwise against the SARS-COV-2 reference genome using the short read mapper [minimap2](https://github.com/lh3/minimap2) and all genetic differences from the reference are extracted as "features", excluding [problematic sites](https://github.com/W-L/ProblematicSites_SARS-CoV2).
+Genomes are filtered for <1% uncalled bases, divergence consistent with a molecular clock.
+The end result is a compact representation of each genome as a feature set.

-3. Genomes are classified into [Pangolin lineages](https://github.com/cov-lineages/pangolin) using the script `pangolearn.py`.

-3. A single representative genome is selected for each Pangolin lineage.
-We take the most recent sample that pass all of our filtering criteria (<1% uncalled bases, genetic divergence consistent with molecular clock, with all [problematic sites](https://github.com/W-L/ProblematicSites_SARS-CoV2) filtered out).

-4. A time-scaled tree is reconstructed using a combination of [fasttree2](http://www.microbesonline.org/fasttree/) and [TreeTime](https://github.com/neherlab/treetime).
+3. A single representative genome is selected for each [PANGO](https://cov-lineages.org/) lineage by selecting the earliest available genome from the curated list of genomes comprising the [PANGO lineage designations](https://github.com/cov-lineages/pango-designation).
+A time-scaled tree is reconstructed the representative genomes using a combination of [fasttree2](http://www.microbesonline.org/fasttree/) and [TreeTime](https://github.com/neherlab/treetime).

-5. For all genomes within each lineage, we extract all genetic differences from the reference genome as "features", which provides a highly compact representation of that genome.
-We calculate the [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) of each genome to every other genome and cache the result on the filesystem.

-6. For each lineage, we generate 100 replicate bootstrap samples of the feature set union to convert the symmetric differences into distance matrices, treating every genetic difference equally (Manhattan distance).
+4. We calculate the [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) between every pair of genomes in a lineage, and generate 100 replicate bootstrap samples from the lineage feature set union.
+We apply the resulting samples to the symmetric differences to generate reweighted distance matrices.
 Each distance matrix is used to reconstruct a [neighbor-joining](https://en.wikipedia.org/wiki/Neighbor_joining) tree using [RapidNJ](https://birc.au.dk/software/rapidnj/).

-7. For each lineage, a consensus tree is calculated from the set of bootstrap trees and converted into a beadplot.
+5. For each lineage, a consensus tree is calculated from the set of bootstrap trees and converted into a beadplot.

 ## Acknowledgements